 Outstanding Anesthesia Interest Group (AIG) Award

 Awards are presented annually to those AIGs that show an exceptional level of participation, enthusiasm, program quality, professionalism, and involvement in their university, community and at the ANESTHESIOLOGY® annual meeting.
 Nominations may be made by any AIG leader or ASA student member.
 Nominations by an entire AIG acting as a group are encouraged.
-A nomination form will be available prior to the deadline for nominations on July 1.
+Nominations are due August 10, 2018.

 Selection criteria include: